dnsimple/dnsimple-support/content/articles/dnsimple-nameservers.markdown

 ## Legacy Name Servers

 We have some older name servers that we consider legacy.
-You can use them but it is recommended you use the more diverse names and TLDs.
+You can use them, but we recommend you use the more diverse names and TLDs.

 <table>
 <tr>